containrrr/watchtower/docs/arguments.md

 ```

 ## HTTP API Mode
 Runs Watchtower in HTTP API mode, only allowing image updates to be triggered by an HTTP request.
+For details see [HTTP API](https://containrrr.github.io/watchtower/http-api-mode).

 ```
             Argument: --http-api